luolingqi/Human_WES_Somatic_TumorOnly_SomVaRIUS_Pipeline/README.md

   Same as the options in step 1, except that you need to specify both PARENTAL and TREATED sample for comparison.
 Loop through a manifest comparison file as Table 2 above to run the annotated gain/loss analysis as many as you want

   # Mutation Signature analysis (deconstructSigs)
-  nohup sh step4_MutSig_deconstruction.sh PROJECT_PATH MANIFEST 2>&1 >nohup_step4_MutSig.log
+  nohup sh step4_MutSig_deconstruction.sh DATA_PATH PROJECT MANIFEST 2>&1 >nohup_step4_MutSig.log

   .OPTIONS.
-  PROJECT_PATH  a directory of the project where the samples are located and a SIGNATURE sub-directory can be created         e.g. /home/luol2/lingqi_workspace/Projects/Ben_Projects/WES_human_Project_10212_G
+  Same as the option in step 1, except
-  MANIFEST      a file recording the samples, variant types whose signatures are to be analyzed, together with file locations to the VCF files           e.g. Table 3 above shows an example
+  MANIFEST      a file recording the samples, variant types whose signatures are to be analyzed, together with file locations to the VCF files           e.g. **data_analysis/items_to_plots_MutSig.txt** Table 3 above shows an example

 ```